 This section provides a summary comparison of social/economic and environmental impacts.
 There are few social/economic or environmental impacts that could be described as "distinguishing" among the build alternatives, even where there are slight differences in impacts.
-In the case of air quality, the differences in impacts between the No Build Alternative and the build alternatives are generally less than one percent (better or worse) for each of the pollutants studied.
-In the case of noise impacts, the number of receptors that would be above the Noise Abatement Criteria (NAC) varies slightly between the four build alternatives due to traffic volume variations; this indicates that traffic noise mitigation for the four alternatives would be similar and would not be a differentiator between the alternatives.
+In the case of air quality, the differences in impacts between the No Build Alternative and the build alternatives are generally less than 1 percent (better or worse) for each of the pollutants studied.
+In the case of noise impacts, the number of receptors that would be approaching, meeting or exceeding the Noise Abatement Criteria (NAC) varies slightly between the four build alternatives due to traffic volume variations; this indicates that traffic noise mitigation for the four alternatives would be similar and would not be a major differentiator between the alternatives.
 Noise barrier locations and heights are evaluated for the Preferred Alternative, at which time a 'viewpoints solicitation' is conducted.
-This solicitation is required by IDOT noise policy and requires that stakeholders who are benefitted by a proposed noise wall are provided an opportunity to vote on whether they would rather have the barriers or not.
+This solicitation is required by Illinois Department of Transportation (IDOT) noise policy and requires that stakeholders who are benefited by a proposed noise wall are provided an opportunity to vote on whether they would rather have the barriers.
 The results of the voting determine if the proposed noise walls are implemented.